ghivert/touche-coule/README.md

 - Test your implementation with the turn function.

 Pro tip: you can automate the ship deployment and registering with the deployments.

+# Bonus

+You can add some features to the project as a bonus if you want to dive more into the project.
+For example, you could implement custom ships (with different ships), you can allow them to move, or to discuss with each other.
+Feel free to add whatever you feel useful.
+Every new features will be taken into account.